Daksh/sugarlistensinstall/README.md

 This guide has been made for a Fedora 20 machine running sugar environment, similar steps can be followed to install it on other Operating Systems, with minor changes.

 If you are successfully able to follow all the given steps, you will have a Maze activity controllable by Speech.
-And you can further use the installed sugar listens to use it with other activites!
+And you can further use the installed sugar listens to use it with other activities!

 ##Setup and Run

-1. Follow the steps on http://developer.sugarlabs.org/dev-environment.md.html to have sugar-build up and running
+1. Follow the steps on http://developer.sugarlabs.org/dev-environment.md.html to have `sugar-build` up and running

-2. Instal the dependencies with [in sugar's shell]
+2. Install the dependencies with [in sugar's shell]
   ```
   sudo yum install pocketsphinx pocketsphinx-libs pocketsphinx-plugin pocketsphinx-devel pocketsphinx-python pocketsphinx-models git python-setuptools python-lockfile
   ```
- these are required for the sugarlistens code to work.
+ This command is required for the Sugar Listens code to work, as it installes the dependencies that the code requires.

 3. Clone https://github.com/rparrapy/sugarlistens and https://github.com/rparrapy/sugar/tree/speech-recognition/extensions/deviceicon/speech
   ```